 Q5.
 The biggest reward that LP will give you is one that may not be tangible.
 The program and its classes will give you tools to tackle issues or challenges in every facet of your life, helping you become more resilient and better-equipped to deal with the rigors of military life.

-The recognition process is a four-tiered system: Bronze, Silver, Gold and Platinum.
+The recognition process is a three-tiered system: Bronze, Silver and Gold.
 At this time, each level requires completion of a pre-identified number of classes (i.e. Bronze level award requires completion of 8 classes).
 For more detailed information regarding number of required classes for each level, reference Leadership Level Award Verification.

-Bronze level award: you will be recognized at flight level.
-Silver level award: you will you will be recognized at squadron level.
-Gold level award: you will you will be recognized at your group level.
-Platinum level award: you will you will be recognized at wing level.
-Also, upon completion of the Platinum level, you will be afforded the opportunity to facilitate LP classes.
+Bronze level award: you will be recognized at the squadron level.
+Silver level award: you will be recognized at the group level.
+Gold level award: you will be recognized the wing level.

 The recognition program is designed to incentivize participation but also demonstrate the commitment and support of LP by Offutt AFB leadership who recognize resilience as a vital part of the lives of our Airmen and their families.

 Offutt Air Force Base Operator